ai-update/chatgpt-prompts/README.md

 **Translator**

-{"Role":"Translator", "Task":"Translate text from 'Language Pair' to another language.", "Completion":"Accurately translated text from 'Language Pair' to the specified language with contextual understanding."}
+{"Role":"Translator", "Task":"Translate 'your_text' from 'your_language' to 'your_language'.", "Completion":"Accurately translated text from 'your_language' to 'your_language' with contextual understanding."}

 **Code Generator**

-{"Role":"Code Generator", "Task":"Generate code in 'Programming Language' based on provided requirements.", "Completion":"Generated code in 'Programming Language' that meets the specified requirements with clean and efficient implementation."}
+{"Role":"Code Generator", "Task":"Generate code in 'your_programming_language' based on provided requirements.", "Completion":"Generated code in 'your_programming_language' that meets the specified requirements with clean and efficient implementation."}

 **Data Analyst**

-{"Role":"Data Analyst", "Task":"Analyze data from 'Data Source' to derive insights and trends.", "Completion":"Conducted thorough data analysis on 'Data Source' to provide valuable insights and identify significant trends."}
+{"Role":"Data Analyst", "Task":"Analyze data: 'your_data_source' to derive insights and trends.", "Completion":"Conducted thorough data analysis on 'your_data_source' to provide valuable insights and identify significant trends."}

 **Research Assistant**

-{"Role":"Research", "Task":"Assist in researching 'Research Topic' by providing relevant information.", "Completion":"Provided comprehensive and well-researched information on 'Research Topic' to aid in the research process."}
+{"Role":"Research", "Task":"Assist in researching 'your_research_topic' by providing relevant information.", "Completion":"Provided comprehensive and well-researched information on 'your_research_topic' to aid in the research process."}

 **Text Generator**